 We’ve got computer screens, a computer, a 143L deep freeze - so we can be off-grid long term and freeze things like milk, bread, and fish we catch -, a full size fridge, four overhead lights, the water pumps, a coffee machine, a toaster, a desk fan, a fan for our composting toilet, and chargers for our laptops, phones, and tablets.
 And not on solar, we have small gas oven (it’s been a challenge to find trays that fit!), a two burner gas cooker, a wood fire for heating, and hot water on gas.

 What’s been the best part of off-gridding so far?

 The first time driving away from Rachel’s family home was exhilarating, because we’d put so much work into it!
 It’s been exciting seeing what we’re generating, we’ve had plenty of power and haven’t had to try not to use electricity.
 The best part is that we’re in New Zealand, and we get to see the gorgeous scenery everywhere we go.
 It’s awesome to be able to park up anywhere, get the best views, and still have power and internet!
 Even when it’s cold and raining you can still be warm inside and make yourself a cappuccino.
 Every second in the bus cool - with all the windows on all sides you get a 360 scenic view of wherever you park, plus it’s so much higher than other cars so you can always get a view!

 What would you tell other people considering off-gridding?

 Do it!
 As long as you set it up right it’s really easy to do, and you don’t have to worry about it.
 It’s like being in a little apartment on wheels, so just do it!

-The Orca bus is running the GridFree Bach Kit, featuring four JinKo 315w panels and four batteries - get your own, or get in touch with our solar experts to find your perfect off-grid solution.
+The Orca bus is running the GridFree Bach Kit, featuring four solar panels and four batteries - get your own, or get in touch with our solar experts to find your perfect off-grid solution.